-At this stage I don't have any plans for my time after team, although I would love to be able to con-
+At this stage I don't have any plans for my time after team, although I would love to be able to continue working with young people in some way.

 College celebrates by having a heart

 Daramalan College celebrated its special day, the Feast of the Sacred Heart, by giving to others.